 • One parent wants to move away, or a non-custodial parent is moving closer.

 • The child wishes to spend more time or live with the non-custodial parent.

 • The parent with more custody rights is unreliable, abusive or neglectful.

 • The work schedule of either of the parents has changed significantly.

-The second part of the process is for the courts to determine best interests of the child.
-While proving a change of circumstance is essential, the judge must establish how the changes affect the best interests of the child.
-In New York, for example, the following factors are considered when establishing best interests.
+The second part of the process is for the courts to determine interests of the child.
+While proving a change of circumstance is essential, the judge must establish how the changes affect the interests of the child.
+In New York, for example, the following factors are considered when establishing interests.

 • The stability of the child.